 Different from Smith et al. (2002), after reading the scenario, participants in all conditions first answered two comprehension questions (e.g., “Did Julia consider it wrong to take the report?” and “Did Juila see anyone nearby right after taking the report?”).
-Only after that they have chosen the correct answer for both comprehension questions, participants were reminded of the scenario and presented with a set of items depicting feelings or thoughts and indicated the degree to which they thought the item was characteristic of the individual’s experience over the transgression act (0 = Not at all characteristic; 9 = Extremely characteristic).
+Only after having chosen the correct answer for both comprehension questions, participants were reminded of the scenario and presented with a set of items depicting feelings or thoughts and indicated the degree to which they thought the item was characteristic of the individual’s experience over the transgression act (0 = Not at all characteristic; 9 = Extremely characteristic).

 The main dependent measures were two manipulation checks for moral belief (“violated a personal value”) and exposure (“judged by others”) respectively as well as three explicit measures of emotions of focus (“shame” and “guilt”).
 Following Smith et al. (2002), we also included the measures for shame-related reactions and guilt-related measures (see Table 3 for the categorization and specific items).